andrewbaxter/terrars/readme.md

    Run `cargo install terrars`, then `terrars-generate terrars_aws.json`.

-   Edit the parent `mod`/`lib.rs` file to root the generated provider:
+   Create a `src/bin/mydeploy/tfschema/mod.rs` file with this contents to root the generated provider:

    ```
    pub mod aws;